TELOS & WEBSTER LAKE CANOE TRIP (3 nights)

 * Baxter State Park & Allagash Waterway camping fees

-* Groups less than 4, please call for trip prices & details
+* Groups less than 4, please call for "custom trip" prices & details

 (Party size and reservations are limited, please call in advance for information)

-ALL BAXTER STATE PARK TRIPS INCLUDE TRANSPORTATION TO AND FROM THE PARK, MEALS, INSTRUCTION, MOST GEAR & EQUIPMENT AND GUIDE.
+ALL BAXTER STATE PARK TRIPS INCLUDE ALL MEALS, INSTRUCTION, MOST GEAR & EQUIPMENT AND GUIDE.